RanvierMUD/ranviermud/docs/get_started.md

 it literally encourages working "on live".
 To this end we encourage the following workflow for making changes to your game once it goes live:

-* Create two checkouts of `ranviermud`: one you will use for development, and one you use for live.
+* Clone two repos of `ranviermud`: one you will use for development, and one you use for live.
 * In your development repo create a `dev` branch
 * For the dev branch change (but do not commit) the ranvier.json port to something different than the live port
 * Make your changes in your dev repo on the dev branch, restarting the dev server when you make and want to test changes